‘INVASION OF THE DINOSAURS’

 Both of the two stories are action-packed adventures featuring the Doctor working alongside U.N.I.T. back in the 1970s.
 Both of these stories are very engaging and action-packed to watch.
-I’m sure that you will enjoy these two classic stories.
+I’m sure that you’ll enjoy these two classic adventures.
 They’re worthy to add to your ‘Doctor Who’ DVD collection!

 ‘Invasion of the Dinosaurs’ is a six-part adventure by Malcolm Hulke on a 2-disc DVD set.
 Disc 1 contains the story, whilst Disc 2 contains the special features.
 It features Jon Pertwee as the Doctor.

 There’s also Elisabeth Sladen as Sarah Jane Smith with Nicholas Courtney as the Brigadier, Richard Franklin as Mike Yates and John Levene as Sergeant Benton.
 And of course it features the dinosaurs!

 This story has been very enjoyable, full of socio-political intrigue and messages running throughout.
 It’s such a shame that the dinosaurs didn’t live up to everyone’s expectations as they look so dodgy.